antiel29/SHIBANK/README.md

 ## Configuration

 **Clone the repository**

-1. Clone the repository to your local machine
+1. Clone the repository to your local machine.
 ```bash
 git clone https://github.com/antiel29/SHIBANK.git
 ```

 **Install dependacys**

-1. Navigate to the backend directory
+1. Navigate to the backend directory.
 ```bash
 cd SHIBANK/SHIBANK_BackEnd
 ```

-2. Install the dependacys
+2. Install the necessary dependencies.
 ```bash
 dotnet restore
 ```

-**Configure Certificate,JWT and Database**
+**Configure Certificate, JWT, and Database**
-1. Open the `appsettings.json` file and update the database connection string to point to your SQL server instance.
+1. Open the `appsettings.json` file and update the following settings:
+- Database connection string to point to your SQL server instance.

-2. In the same file,configure the JWT settings such as issuer,audience,key.
+- JWT settings, including issuer, audience, and key.

-3. In the same file, configure the Kestrel settings such as port and url.
+- Kestrel settings, such as port and URL.

-**Seeding**
+**Seeding Data**

-1. Navigate to the backend directory and  in the nugget terminal
+1. In the backend directory, use the NuGet Package Manager Console to perform the following:

 ```bash
 Add-Migration InitialCreate
 ```

 ```bash
 Update-Database
 ```

 ```bash
 dotnet run seeddata
 ```

 ## Usage

-1. Run in the SHIBANK_Backend directory.
+1. Run the application from the SHIBANK_Backend directory.

 ```bash
 dotnet run
 ```

 2. Access the API documentation at http://localhost:yourport/swagger to explore the available endpoints and make requests.